-Juniors/Seniors or Sophomore students identified as Talented & Gifted (TAG) may be eligible for concurrent enrollment.
+Juniors/Seniors or Freshman/Sophomore students identified as Talented & Gifted (TAG) may be eligible for concurrent enrollment.
+Students 9-12 are eligible.

 Student Proficiency Requirements To participate in Senior Year Plus (SYP) programming, students must meet the academic requirements of both the school district and postsecondary institution.
 At the college level, students must meet any assessment requirements of the postsecondary institution including any placement exam requirements of the institution.
 While Iowa community colleges are open access institutions, they usually have college placement requirements for enrollment in certain courses.
 At the school district level, students must demonstrate proficiency in reading (now English language arts), mathematics and science to participate in SYP programming (281 22.2(2)(1).